The term man-at-arms primarily denoted a military function, rather

 level of social rank based on income, usually from land.

-The terms knight and man-at-arms are often used interchangeably, but while all knights certainly were men-at-arms, not all men-at-arms were knights.
+man-at-arms are often used interchangeably, but while all knights certainly were men-at-arms, not all men-at-arms were knights.

 Pewter Medieval Knight (on Horseback 13C) Suit of Armour # 7658